You can access the online application by clicking here.

 A faculty adviser from Columbia Business School will be assigned to each student to provide direction, suggest relevant materials and/or resources, and ensure academic rigor throughout the duration of the program.
 Faculty advisers will communicate with students at the beginning, middle, and end of each project period.

 What are the exact dates for the program?

-The next ECLA program runs from January 2018 through January 2019, and follows three phases:
+The next ECLA program runs from January 2020 through January 2021, and follows two phases: